 Reading time: 13 minutes

-Is the concept of positive aggression real or just a myth?
+Is positive aggression for real, or just a cooked-up hokum?

 What is Positive Aggression?

-Positive aggression is neither proactive nor reactive aggression.
-Rather, positive aggression is the strategic channeling of assertive behavior to achieve constructive outcomes.
+Positive aggression is the strategic channeling of assertive behavior to achieve constructive outcomes.
 It involves standing up for oneself, protecting one’s boundaries, and asserting personal rights, without resorting to harm or offense.
+It is neither proactive nor reactive aggression.

-Integrating positive aggression into one’s life is a form of self-care, self-love, and self-respect.
+- Integrating positive aggression into one’s life is a vital form of self-care, self-love, and self-respect.
+It fosters a healthy relationship with oneself and others.

 “Positive aggression is using our aggression in a controlled manner to achieve something positive.”